wmarinho/aspera-sync/README.md

 # Aspera Sync with ASCP and Jenkins

 This project aims to help companies automate your transfer process using [Aspera Connect Server](http://asperasoft.com/) and [Aspera Ascp Client](http://downloads.asperasoft.com/en/downloads/50).
-This is a simple way to transfer large files or syncing remote folders, over the LAN/WAN, with ascp client.
+This is a simple way to transfer large files or sync remote folders, over the LAN/WAN, with ascp client.
 [Jenkins](https://jenkins-ci.org/) is very useful to schedule, manage and monitor long running transfers.

 Installing Aspera Sync
 --